New Hamburg rail disaster: Legacy

 The New Hamburg disaster inspired poet Benjamin Franklin Taylor to pen 'The Hero of New Hamburg' honoring the bravery of Simmons and Mooney for their effort to stop the Pacific Express.

 Legends of the accident also surround the nearby John Lawson House.
-According to locals, the mannequins seated on the porch of the house are said to be haunted by the victims of the 1871 tragedy.
-One legend even states that the mannequins will even position themselves facing towards the drawbridge where the accident occurred.
+The mannequins seated on the porch of the house are said to be haunted by the victims of the 1871 tragedy.
+One legend says they will position themselves facing the drawbridge where the accident occurred.

+The drawbridge infrastructure was removed and the bridge was permanently affixed in the closed position sometime around the 1990s.
+It carries primarily passenger trains on the Metro-North Hudson Line, which still serves the New Hamburg station, and Amtrak's Empire Service, which does not.